geosolutions-it/inspire-issues/README.md

 # INSPIRE Issue

-This repository is an aggregator for INSPRE issue.
+This repository is an aggregator for INSPIRE issues.

-The issue can also be visualized through this kanban board: https://waffle.io/geosolutions-it/inspire-issues
+The issues can also be visualized through this kanban board: https://waffle.io/geosolutions-it/inspire-issues